West pouring weapons into ‘Donbass showdown’… A ‘dilemma’ of black trade, an excuse for escalation

 Biden “Support Stronger Weapons” Speed Battle… Russian “unexpected results” warning

-There is also concern about the possibility of being misused after the war by being used by terrorist organizations such as firearms and drones.
+There is also concern regarding the possibility of being misused following the war by being used by terrorist organizations such as firearms and drones.

 UN Secretary-General Antonio Guterres announces a statement calling for an end to the war in Ukraine at the UN headquarters on the 19th (local time).
 Behind Secretary-General Guterres, a ‘tied gun’, a sculpture symbolizing anti-war and non-violence, can be seen with a muzzle tied.
 United Nations Headquarters | EPA Yonhap News